Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Preliminaries

 \subsection{Linear elliptic estimates}

 Our linearisation strategy will involve comparing our minimiser with solutions to a linearised system, for which we will need some solvability results.
-For this consider a bilinear form $\bb A$ on $\bb M_k$ satisfying the \emph{uniform Legendre-Hadamard ellipticity condition}
+We will consider a bilinear form $\bb A$ on $\bb M_k$ satisfying the \emph{uniform Legendre-Hadamard ellipticity condition}

 for all $\xi \in \bb R^N,$ $\eta \in \bb R^n,$ where $0 < \lambda \leq \Lambda < \infty.$ Here we write $\eta^k = \eta \, \tensor \cdots \tensor\, \eta$ to denote the $k$-fold tensor product and identify elements $\xi \tensor \eta^{k} \in \bb M_k$ to send $(x_1,\dots,x_k) \to \xi\sum_{|\alpha|=k} x^{\alpha}\eta^{\alpha}.$ These generalise the rank-one matrices from the $k=1$ case.